NotLumi/NotLumi/README.md

   Check out my itch.io: https://luminxyia.itch.io

-  I am making a game, so if you would like to be a play tester, please fill out my google form :3
+  I am making a game called Wolfram, so if you would like to be a play tester, please fill out my google form :3

-<p align="left">Become a playtester for my game: https://forms.gle/ipxVakM6KyAhwyzQ9 </p>
+<p align="left">Become a playtester for my game: https://forms.gle/3uWcGGaXG678Yd7q8 </p>

 ###